MapsPeople/docs/src/content/various/glossary.md

 ### Bus/Tram/Train Stop

-A "Public Transportation"-only Entry Point inside the Venue is understood to be the point from which MapsIndoors starts the walking directions.
+A "Public Transit"-only Entry Point inside the Venue is understood to be the point from which MapsIndoors starts the walking directions.

 ### Parking Lot